thottiamrp/modernweb-2019dec9/Demos/Chapter06-ModernJS/modulesCommonJS/README.md

-# Demo Chapter 06 - Browserify Demo
+# Demo Chapter 06 - Browserify with CommonJS Modules
 ## Overview: Follow the steps to see Browserify in action

-1. Notice Browserify in the package.json
-   ` npm install -g browserify `
+1. Use `npm install` to get the dependencies

+1. Use `npm run build` to execute the build script notice the file created in the dist directory

-1. Set up the dependencies:
+1. Open the `text.html` in Chrome and IE
-    npm install

-1. To bundle the code run
-  `  browserify index.js -o bundle.js `

-1. To look at the result:
-    Load the test.html in a browser.